Mount Crocker: History

 This mountain's toponym was officially adopted in 1911 by the U.S. Board on Geographic Names.
 The name was applied during a 1907–09 survey by Robert Bradford Marshall of the USGS to honor Charles Crocker (1822–1888), an American railroad executive who was one of the founders of the Central Pacific Railroad, which constructed the westernmost portion of the First transcontinental railroad.
-He was one of the four principal investors, along with Mark Hopkins, Collis Huntington and Leland Stanford (also known as The Big Four), who formed the Central Pacific Railroad.
+He was one of the four robber barons, along with Mark Hopkins, Collis Huntington and Leland Stanford (also known as The Big Four), who formed the Central Pacific Railroad.
 Mount Crocker is one of four peaks named after the Big Four that surrounds Pioneer Basin, the others being Mount Hopkins, Mount Huntington, and Mount Stanford.

 The first ascent of the summit was made August 25, 1929, by Nazario Sparrea, a Basque shepherd.

 Climate

 According to the Köppen climate classification system, Mount Crocker is located in an alpine climate zone.
 Most weather fronts originate in the Pacific Ocean, and travel east toward the Sierra Nevada mountains.
 As fronts approach, they are forced upward by the peaks (orographic lift), causing them to drop their moisture in the form of rain or snowfall onto the range.
 Precipitation runoff from the north side of this mountain drains into McGee Creek which empties at Crowley Lake, and from the south aspect to Lake Thomas A Edison via Mono Creek, thence South Fork San Joaquin River.